-Users are required to authenticate with a valid login.gov user identifier and password in order to gain access to National Registry.
+Users are required to authenticate with a valid user identifier and password in order to gain access to NRCME.
 This strategy improves data confidentiality and integrity.
 These access controls were developed in accordance with Federal Information Processing Standards (FIPS) Publication 200, Minimum Security Requirements for Federal Information and Information Systems dated March 2006 and National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53 Rev. 4, Recommended Security Controls for Federal Information Systems dated April 2013.
-Regular monitoring activities are also performed annually to provide ongoing oversight of security controls and to detect misuse of information stored in or retrieved by the National Registry.
+Regular monitoring activities are also performed annually to provide ongoing oversight of security controls and to detect misuse of information stored in or retrieved by NRCME.

-The National Registry maintains an auditing function that tracks all user activities in relation to data including access and modification.
-FMCSA prevents unauthorized access to data stored in the National Registry system through technical controls including firewalls, intrusion detection, encryption, access control list, and other security methods.
+The NRCME maintains an auditing function that tracks all user activities in relation to data including access and modification.
+FMCSA prevents unauthorized access to data stored in the NRCME system through technical controls including firewalls, intrusion detection, encryption, access control list, and other security methods.
 These controls meet Federally mandated information assurance and privacy requirements.

-FMCSA personnel and FMCSA contractors are required to attend annual security and privacy awareness training and role-based training offered by DOT/FMCSA.
+FMCSA personnel and FMCSA contractors are required to attend security and privacy awareness training and role-based training offered by DOT/FMCSA.
 This training allows individuals with varying roles to understand how privacy impacts their role and retain knowledge of how to properly and securely act in situations where they may use PII in the course of performing their duties.
-No access will be allowed to the National Registry prior to receiving the necessary clearances and security and privacy training as required by DOT/FMCSA.
-All users at the Federal and State level are made aware of the FMCSA Rules of Behavior (ROB) for IT Systems prior to being assigned a user identifier and password and prior to being allowed access to National Registry.
+No access will be allowed to the NRCME prior to receiving the necessary clearances and security and privacy training as required by DOT/FMCSA.
+All users at the Federal and State level are made aware of the FMCSA Rules of Behavior (ROB) for IT Systems prior to being assigned a user identifier and password and prior to being allowed access to NRCME.

-A security authorization is performed every year to ensure that National Registry meets FMCSA and Federal security requirements.
-National Registry also undergoes an additional security authorization whenever a major change occurs to the system.
-National Registry is assessed in accordance with the Office of Management and Budget (OMB) Circular A-130 Appendix III, Security of Federal Automated Information Resources and the DOT Certification and Accreditation Guidance.
-The National Registry is approved through the Security Authorization Process under the National Institute of Standards and Technology.
-As of the date of publication of this PIA, the National Registry was last authorized in May 13, 2019.
+A security authorization is performed every year to ensure that NRCME meets FMCSA and Federal security requirements.
+NRCME also undergoes an additional security authorization whenever a major change occurs to the system.
+NRCME is assessed in accordance with the Office of Management and Budget (OMB) Circular A-130 Appendix III, Security of Federal Automated Information Resources and the DOT Certification and Accreditation Guidance.
+NRCME is approved through the Security Authorization Process under the National Institute of Standards and Technology.
+As of the date of publication of this PIA, the NRCME was last authorized in July 31, 2015.